Ad Media

 Uploading media bundles

 Media bundles are ZIP archives that contain HTML5 assets, which can be used to create HTML5 ads.
-For more information on the file structure, see the format documentation.
-Upload media bundles using the MediaBundleBuilder class, which takes a name and file data.
-As with images, the data is provided as a Blob data interchange object.
+Upload media bundles with the MediaBundleBuilder class, which takes a name and file data.
+As with images, data is provided as a Blob data interchange object.

 The following snippet shows how to upload a media bundle from an external URL: